 Brethren tend to marry at a younger age than the wider population.
 Divorce is frowned upon, and evidence suggests it is a relatively uncommon occurrence.
 As with many evangelical Christian groups, the Brethren strongly disapprove of homosexuality or any other form of sexual behaviour that the traditional interpretation of scripture deems immoral.

 Brethren live alongside non-Brethren and are encouraged to be good neighbours; in order to avoid potential legal disputes they are discouraged from living in dual-occupancy, semi-detached or tenement residences.
 Similarly, they are encouraged to be law-abiding in all matters, especially the promptness of paying taxes, obedience to government, and the conducting business in a righteous manner (by paying bills before the due date and engaging in exemplary customer service).
 Brethren children usually attend private Brethren schools unless their geographical location makes this impossible.
-Due to restrictions on university attendance, Brethren schools employ non-Brethren teachers who are expected to respect the values and ethos of the Brethren community.
+Due to restrictions on university attendance (see below), Brethren schools employ non-Brethren teachers who are expected to respect the values and ethos of the Brethren community.